denoland/std/src/helps/README.md

 things to be invoked, not the invocations themselves, altho npx acts in the same way.

+The commands are isolates - pieces of code that follow a standard format for running in a git based system.
+The runner is an isolate too, but it is distinct in that it is used to boot from ?

 ## Sections

 All sections are optional, and with nothing specified, a deprompted AI will be